How to Charge a Dead ATV Battery

 9. Charge the Healthy Battery

 Remember to charge the healthy donor battery after successfully charging the dead battery to a full charge.
-It has likely lost quite a bit of charge from being used to boost the dead battery.
+It has likely lost a lot of charge from being used to boost the dead battery.

 How to Charge a Dead Battery Using a Manual Charger

-As an alternative to using a donor battery and a smart charger, you may use a manual charger to charge the battery overnight at a low-amp setting.
+Instead of using a donor battery and a smart charger, you can charge the battery overnight with a manual charger set to a low amp charge.

 It may need some time to get the charging process going, but you’ll get the best result by not going too hard on the amps.
-When it comes to charging batteries, slow and steady winch the race every time.
+When charging batteries, slow and steady winch the race every time.

-Caution: When charging ATV batteries, you should never exceed 3Amp charger output.
+Caution: You should never exceed 3Amp charger output when charging ATV batteries.
 Note that car chargers typically come with an output of 10A or more.
 Charging an ATV battery at this rate will overheat it and cause permanent damage.

 What Is a Dead ATV Battery?